VictorTeixeiraS/projects/projects/build-local-dev-environment-python/7-workspace/readme.md

 ls
 ```

-You should see all the files and folders in your home directory.
+You should see all the files and folders in your home directory, if there are any.

 ### 3. Create your "workspace" folder: